SAP-archive/teched2020-INT166/exercises/ex2/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 2 - Document Information Extraction

 In this exercise, we will create...

-## Exercise 2.1 Sub Exercise 1 Description
+## Exercise 2.1 - Setup Document Information Extraction Service and UI

 After completing these steps you will have created...